SaiRitwik11/bellabeat-wellness-analysis/README.md

 ## What This Project Is About
 Bellabeat needed to understand how users actually engage with fitness devices — not just what the data shows, but what actions it should drive.

-This project uses publicly available FitBit fitness tracker data to answer that question.
+This project uses publicly available FitBit data to answer that question.
 By analyzing real user behavior across daily activity, sleep patterns, and hourly movement, the goal is to give Bellabeat's team actionable product insights.

-The analysis follows Google's six-phase data analytics framework: **Ask → Prepare → Process → Analyze → Share → Act.**
+The analysis follows Google's six-phase framework: **Ask → Prepare → Process → Analyze → Share → Act.**

 ---

 ## The Core Findings

+*These findings are intended to guide product and marketing decisions, not just describe user behavior.*

 I went in expecting to find that more active users sleep better.
 The data disagreed.